fahadmehfooz/Malaria-Classification-CNN-Vs-ResNet50-Vs-VGG19-Vs-InceptionV3/README.md

 # Malaria-Classification-CNN-Vs-ResNet50-Vs-VGG19-Vs-InceptionV3

 ## PROBLEM STATEMENT
-The aim of the task is to save human life by detecting and deploying the image clls that contain malaria or not.
+The aim of the task is to save human life by detecting and deploying the image cells that contain malaria or not.
 Dataset contains images divided into categories:

 1) Infected